Biunitary constructions in quantum information: Biunitary composition

 A better known special case of this construction, due to \Dita \cite{Dita:2004}, is a central tool in the study and classification of Hadamard matrices; we give it explicitly in \autoref{fig:binarydetailed1}(d). \Dita's construction uses an $n$\-dimensional Hadamard matrix $J$ and an $n$\-controlled family of $m$\-dimensional Hadamard matrices $K^1,\ldots, K^n$ to obtain the Hadamard matrix $J\otimes (K^1,\ldots,K^n)$.
 The difference is that $J$ is a single Hadamard matrix in \Dita's construction, rather than a controlled family of Hadamard matrices.

 \paragraph{Unitary error bases.} We now turn our attention to unitary error bases.
-By a manual combinatorial check, it can be verified that the constructions in \autoref{fig:binarydetailed2} are the only possible binary constructions of UEBs using only Hadamard matrices, UEBs or QLSs and controlled families thereof.
+By a manual combinatorial check,\footnote{Such a check is possible since there are only finitely many ways these structures can be composed.} it can be verified that the constructions in \autoref{fig:binarydetailed2} are the only possible binary constructions of UEBs using only Hadamard matrices, UEBs or QLSs and controlled families thereof.

 The following construction can be seen as the UEB analog of \Dita's construction given in~\autoref{fig:binarydetailed1}(d).

 \begin{cor}[$\UEB_n^{m^2} + \UEB_m \leadsto \UEB_{nm}$] The construction of \autoref{fig:binarydetailed2}(a) produces an $nm$\-dimensional unitary error basis